yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph-type/create.md

 ### `<label set specification>`

 The names of multiple labels of the node type or edge type in the graph type.
-Multiple names are separated with ampersand (`&`).
+Separate multiple names with ampersand (`&`).
 For example, `Label1&Label2`.

 ### `<property name>`